Jimmy Brown (baseball)

-James Roberson Brown (April 25, 1910 – December 29, 1977) was a Major League Baseball infielder and coach.
+James Roberson Brown (April 25, 1910 – December 29, 1977) was an American Major League Baseball infielder and coach.

 Early life

 Born in Jamesville, North Carolina, he played college baseball for the North Carolina State College (now North Carolina State University) Wolfpack.
 Brown was a switch-hitter who threw right-handed; he was listed as 5 ft 8 in tall and 165 lb.